 - The Cherry Orchard – Anton Chekhov

 The Japanese Literature Challenge (now in its 14th year), hosted by Meredith, runs January-March.
 Target 3.
 Actual 1.

 Karen and I will be hosting Reading Independent Publishers Month in February.
-(10 books read)
+(10 books read and reviewed).

 Kimbofo is hosting Southern Cross Crime in March.
 Books read 3.

 July: Spanish and Portuguese Literature Month, hosted by Stu,

 Jean Plaidy’s The Plantagenet Prelude turned out to be the worst book of the year.

 11 books read and reviewed for the 11th iteration of #germanlitmonth!

 Brian Moore at 100 Readalong hosted by Cathy.
 This will give me the chance to continue reading through Moore’s output.
 At the start of 2021 I have 10 under my belt. perhaps I will add another 7 to the total by the end of 2021.